ChorusMalin/ChorusMalin/README.md

 - 👋 Hi, I’m @ChorusMalin
 - 👀 I’m interested in design
 - 🌱 I’m currently learning rive, storybook and figma.
-Well, I diving deeper into.
+Well, I'm diving deeper into.
 - 💞️ I’m looking to collaborate on UI/UX for healthcare
 - 📫 How to reach me; malin@heybaberiba.com